shpi/zero_avr_firmware_std/README.md

 0x00   // or 0xFF, depending relay 1 status
 ```

-If response consists of more bytes use
+If response consists more bytes, use

 ```bash
 i2cget -y 2 0x2A